Jai Soorya: Release and reception

-Due to producer's financial crunch, Jai Sooryas release was delayed for four months.

-BizHat wrote a scathing review saying, "There is nothing spectacular about music and cinematography either.
-Manoj Kumar had produced and directed the film.
-On what basis did he choose such a story?".
-Meanwhile, Malini Mannath of Chennai Online criticised the film's inconsistent tone, noting, "The problem with the film is that the director doesn't seem to have quite made up his mind whether his narrative style should be a light-hearted one or serious.
+Due to the producer's financial crunch, Jai Sooryas release was delayed for four months, and it was released only on 19 December 2004.
+Malini Mannath of Chennai Online criticised the film's inconsistent tone, noting, "The problem with the film is that the director doesn't seem to have quite made up his mind whether his narrative style should be a light-hearted one or serious.
 So it meanders somewhere between the two and ends in a confused amalgam of emotions, with neither the humour nor the intensity really touching one!".
 Sify wrote, "Arjun, a decent actor is doomed forever playing hero in stereotyped, mass action masalas like Jayasurya, that is crass, crude and is an unmitigated endurance test.
 The film makes us wonder if the audience in B and C stations are so dumb to accept such inane buffoonery in the name of entertainment!".